Stop me if this sounds familiar.

 The most important thing in any performance – the only aspect that you have the power to change – is always what’s happening RIGHT NOW.

 A solid practice mindset will serve you well in developing the skills which lead to awesome performances.
-But, without the ability to switch to a performance mindset when it comes to the gig, you’ll never use those skills that you’ve nurtured so carefully to their full potential on the stage.
+But, without the ability to switch to a performance mindset when it comes to the gig, all that careful nurturing of skills in the practice room won’t translate into performing consistently at your best.

 Spend at least a part of your practice time deliberately cultivating the mindset that you want in performance.
 Learn to make the switch to a performance mindset on demand.
 If you’re worried that this is taking time away from more technical practice, then remind yourself that you won’t see any results from that hard work coming through in performance unless you address your mindset.If you’re running into problems because of a tendency to be overly self-critical, then consider changing your definition of success and working on strengthening your ability to focus on the present moment.

 4) You resent the conditions rather than accept them